Sign up to get weekly insights delivered right to your inbox.

 In an organization with a less-than-effective culture, people and business units are not aligned.
 They pursue different and sometimes conflicting agendas.
 Communication and teamwork are poor, problems do not get resolved, and people resist change.
 Accountability is inconsistent.
 Achieving goals is a struggle.

 In order to build and sustain a strong culture, people need to know what is expected of them in their 20 Square Feet.
-The Culture Playbook is designed to help you communicate your culture with exceptional clarity.
+The Culture Blueprint is designed to help you communicate your culture with exceptional clarity.
 It makes clear what culture is, why it’s important, and the role that everyone plays in building and sustaining the culture.

-The playbook does something else that is critically important: It links your culture to your strategy.
+The Blueprint does something else that is critically important: It links your culture to your strategy.
 If you ask for behavior in your strategy that is not supported by your culture, you will struggle to execute.

-Developing your Culture Playbook is a facilitated process.
+Developing your Culture Blueprint is a facilitated process.
 Focus 3 works with your leadership team to help you clarify and document the core beliefs, key behaviors, and desired outcomes that are the heart of your culture.